 In collaboration with the Universities of Otago and Sydney, and Pfizer, and utilizing the expertise within the TMRP, this PhD project will aim to develop then apply PMPE methods to drug treatments and adherence interventions in gout.
 A pharmacometric model will be developed, based on our previous experience and ongoing research at the University of Otago.
 This model will provide a basis for simulating the time course of drug effect on urate concentrations under conditions of varying dose implementation (adherence).
 A pharmacoeconomic model with take a health care payer perspective, to estimate the costs and consequences (expressed as quality-adjusted life years, QALYs) associated with urate lowering therapy.
 Data will come from an ongoing study of the effect of self-monitoring urate concentrations on adherence to allopurinol in people with gout.
 The integration of the PM and PE models will require additional, external evidence on the costs associated with the management of gout flares, and disutilities experienced by patients.
 This information will come from targeted reviews of the literature.
 The PMPE model will be fully probabilistic, and extended to a value of information analysis, to inform the design of a future trial of adherence interventions.
 Specifically, the Expected Net Benefit of Sampling (ENBS) will be estimated for different configurations of adherence services to examine the optimal trial design - a trial will be considered to be worth undertaking if the expected value of sample information is greater than the cost of the trial.

 The lead supervisor will provide overall direction to the student.
 Associate Professor Wright will contribute pharmacometrics and clinical pharmacology expertise, and advise the student on the methods of PM modelling.
 Dr Stocker will provide clinical pharmacology expertise and guidance on the management of gout and adherence interventions.
-Drs Soto and Chan will provide an industry perspective and training in pharmacometrics.
+Dr Chan will provide an industry perspective and training in pharmacometrics.

 HOW TO APPLY